-For more information see the BC Parks Day-Use Pass website.
+For more information about the passes, click BC Parks Day-Use Passes.

 Mt.
 Seymour Provincial Park

 Located in North Vancouver, Mount Seymour Provincial Park is just a 30-minute drive from downtown Vancouver.
-From the top of Seymour Mountain the park offers great views of the Vancouver, Mount Baker and Indian Arm Provincial Park.
+From the top of the mountain the park offers great views of the Vancouver, Mount Baker and Indian Arm Provincial Park.

 The place is popular for skiing, snowboarding and snowshoeing in winter, as well as hiking and biking in the summer.